Colombia - Country Commercial Guide

 U.S. food suppliers and manufacturers have a positive reputation for food safety, availability, quality, and delivery.

-Increasing consumer preference for local products especially dairy, fruits, vegetables, and meat as a result of government policies implemented in reaction to Covid-19.
+Increasing consumer preference for local products especially dairy, fruits, vegetables, and meat.

 Regulations and Requirements

 Product Registration: The best approach to enter the Colombian market is through distributors.
-In order to import and distribute beverage products into Colombia, products must be registered with the Colombian National Institute for Surveillance of Medicines and Food (INVIMA).
+To import and distribute beverage products into Colombia, products must be registered with the Colombian National Institute for Surveillance of Medicines and Food (INVIMA).
 It is necessary to obtain a Mandatory Sanitary Notification (Sanitary Registry).
 According to Decree 3075 of 1997, product registration is NOT required for:

 • Natural food products that have not been subject to any transformation process, such as grains, fresh fruits, vegetables, etc.